 My husband says the best condiment is just a good drizzle of extra virgin olive oil and Parmigiano.
 I say a squeeze of lime is enough…and chiles.

-- Pasta: Any short pasta will be good, but ditalini are the best.
+• Pasta: Any short pasta will be good, but ditalini is the best type.
 Cook the pasta separately.

 Minestrone soup with sausage makes a wonderful prep meal for any day of the week.
-We recommend making a double batch and dividing it into portions so you can enjoy it through the week.
+I recommend making a double batch and dividing it into portions so you can enjoy it throughout the week.

 Allow the soup to cool down then place in an airtight container and store in the fridge for up to 4 days.
 Or freeze for up to 3 months.